 Cut the sides with about one-inch wide strips.
 The angled cuts should start from the middle panel and go to the outside edge.
 Make sure they are all going in the same direction.

 I try and make the same amount of braids on each side, but sometimes I lose count and make it unbalanced.
-But, don’t worry if this happens since puff pastry is so forgiving!
-I found that this dough makes mistakes always look ok!
+But don’t worry if this happens since puff pastry is so forgiving!
+I found that this dough makes mistakes and always looks ok!

 Step 4 – Place Filling in the Middle